a bunch of oranges that are on a table

 3/27/20262 min read

 One of the many things I like about citrus trees is the fact that one can see flowers and fruit on the tree at the same time.
 This is the case with our lemon tree which has a number of lemons ripening as well as a lot of blossom.
 Fruit can take up to 12 months to fully ripen.
-Citrus trees are self pollinating, although this one has attracted the carpenter bees.
+Citrus trees are self pollinating, although the the carpenter bees have come along to help..